 Are you missing your local library?
 Would you like to connect with other people during the morning?

-We're running Just a cuppa chats on Zoom at 10.30-11.15am every Monday, Tuesday, Wednesday and Sunday (excluding bank holidays).
+We're running Just a cuppa chats on Zoom at 10.30-11.15am every Monday, Tuesday and Wednesday (excluding bank holidays).
 You're welcome to join whenever it suits you.

 - On Mondays we'll be chatting about books